simonmichael/hledger/hledger/test/errors/README.md

 ### recentassertions
 ```
-hledger: Error: /Users/simon/src/hledger/hledger/test/errors/./recentassertions.j:11:
+hledger: Error: /Users/simon/src/hledger/hledger/test/errors/./recentassertions.j:18:
    | 2022-01-09 bad1
-11 |     a               0
+18 |     a               0
    |     ^

-The recentassertions check is enabled, so accounts with balance assertions must
+The recentassertions check is enabled, so accounts with balance assertions
-have a balance assertion within 7 days of their latest posting.
+must have a recent one, not more than 7 days older than their latest posting.
-In account "a", this posting is 8 days later
+In account: a
-than the last balance assertion, which was on 2022-01-01.
+the last assertion was on 2022-01-01, 8 days before this latest posting.

-Consider adding a more recent balance assertion for this account.
+Consider adding a new balance assertion to the above posting.
 Eg:

-2024-03-26
-    a     0 =  0  ; (adjust asserted amount)
+    a               0 = BALANCE
 ```